FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/02-start-your-own-case.md

 ```

--  Step3: put this `.py` file in the `flpackage/contrib/trainer/` folder, and set `cfg.trainer.type = "mytrainer"` to use it.
+-  Step3: put this `.py` file in the `federatedscope/contrib/trainer/` folder, and set `cfg.trainer.type = "mytrainer"` to use it.

 Also,  you can modify the source code to make the FederatedScope support your model.
-Please see `flpackage/core/auxiliaries/trainer_builder.py` , and you can add an `elif` to skip `Step2` and `Step3` above.
+Please see `federatedscope/core/auxiliaries/trainer_builder.py` , and you can add an `elif` to skip `Step2` and `Step3` above.

 <a name="Z43Cb"></a>

 ## <span id="metric">Introduce more evaluation metrics</span>

 We provide a number of metrics to monitor the entire federal learning process.
 You just need to list the name of the metric you want in `cfg.eval.metrics`.
-We currently support metrics such as loss, accuracy, etc. (See [flpackage.core.evaluator](flpackage/core/evaluator.py) for more details).
+We currently support metrics such as loss, accuracy, etc. (See [federatedscope.core.evaluator](federatedscope/core/evaluator.py) for more details).

-We also provide a function `flpackage.register.register_metric` to make your evaluation metrics available with three steps:
+We also provide a function `federatedscope.register.register_metric` to make your evaluation metrics available with three steps:

--  Step1: build your metric (see [flpackage.core.context](flpackage/core/context.py) for more about `ctx`)
+-  Step1: build your metric (see [federatedscope.core.context](federatedscope/core/context.py) for more about `ctx`)
 ```python
 def cal_my_metric(ctx, **kwargs):
   	...